vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 - :ref:`smartapp_run_every_1_hours`
 - :ref:`smartapp_run_every_3_hours`

-Using them is similar to other scheduling methods:
+Using these methods is similar to other scheduling methods:

 .. code-block:: groovy
     :emphasize-lines: 2